 Higher Education & University

-Going to university can be an option if you have completed or working towards a level 3 qualification such as A-Levels, BTEC Level 3 or Access Course.
+Going to university can be an option if you have completed or are working towards a level 3 qualification such as A-Levels, T-Levels, BTEC Level 3 or Access to HE.
 For further information on going to university click here.

 - Graduate earnings